TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 1/2 Samuel 1.8.md

 ---

-And he said unto me, Who art thou?
-And I answered him, I am an Amalekite.
+He said to me, 'Who are you?'
+I answered him, 'I am an Amalekite.'